 'Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it is the only thing that ever has' - Margaret Mead

 Why should you train with Jenny and be part of the BTR Therapy family?

-Jenny is supported in her training by Paula Briody who acts as student wellbeing support and assistant teacher.
-Paula is Matron of a labour ward and qualified in BTR therapy.
+Jenny is supported in her training by a qualified midwife and practicing BTR practitioner who acts as student well-being support and assistant teacher.

 BTR Therapy was developed in response to the growing need for an effective, fast and safe treatment for birth trauma and PTSD.
 According to the Birth Trauma Association 10,000 women a year are diagnosed with birth trauma and PTSD - just the tip of the iceberg.